PratikhyaManas/Traffic-Sign-Classification-Using-LeNet/README.md

 # Traffic-Sign-Classification-Using-LeNet

 # Note : Due to large data files(Github cannot upload files > 100 MB), I have not uploaded the training data, testing data and Validation data in my Github repository.
-To use the data files I have given the Google drive link for using the traing,testing and                    validation.
+To use the data files I have given the Google drive link for using the training,testing and validation.

 # Drive Link - https://drive.google.com/open?id=1UGthlUYJkD_6trG9NvU80c7i2AD2c3-O